ticky/playcaster/Readme.md

 `--playlist-url` specifies the playlist to fetch items from.
 It only needs to be specified if `<feed-file>` doesn't exist yet, or doesn't have a `<link/>` which already points to the playlist.

+NOTE: Since [yt-dlp 2022.11.11](https://github.com/yt-dlp/yt-dlp/releases/tag/2022.11.11), plain YouTube channel URLs download as a series of playlists.
+Playcaster v0.0.2 has been updated to emit an error if all of the items in the target playlist have an apparent duration of zero.
+You may need to update channel URLs to refer to a specific tab (i.e. `/videos`) or use a playlist instead.

 Items after `--` are passed on to `yt-dlp`, to configure its extraction or filter results.

 ## Docker Installation & Usage